 The League of Women Voters, a nonpartisan political organization, encourages the informed and active participation of citizens in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
-Membership in the League of Women Voters is open to all women and men who are U.S. citizens of voting age.
+Membership in the League of Women Voters is open to everyone 16 years of age and over.

 Political but non-Partisan